jeffrey9911/nonGDW-Project-2350/PACMAN_FINAL_VERSION_LiJeffrey_LeeJustin_FanTiantian_ZhangJingyao/readme.txt

 Movement: W - forward, A - left, S - backward, D - right

+acknowledgements:

 3rd Party Models: Car Model was created from Jeffrey Li Midterm Group which is used in this game.

+Everything else was created by group members (code, texture, models) or using Otter from tutorial codes (than custom it or update for what we want on the game.